MicrosoftDocs/azure-docs/articles/azure-health-insights/deploy-portal.md

 ## Next steps

-To get started using the Azure Health Insights, get started with one of the following models:
+To get started using Azure Health Insights, get started with one of the following models:

 >[!div class="nextstepaction"]
 > [OncoPhenotype](oncophenotype/index.yml)